Maternity Hospital in Indiranagar | The Life+ Hospital

 Placental complications are usually two types: placenta abruption, and placenta previa.

 Sometimes the placenta becomes detached from the uterine wall which is known as placental abruption.
 It can lead to bleeding and less oxygen and nutrients to the fetus.
 The case of placental abruption is often unknown, 1 in every 100 live births can be a case of placental abruption.
 It can be diagnosed in women who smoke, have high blood pressure, or have multiple pregnancies.
 Diagnosis is confirmed by doing complete physical tests and an ultrasound.

 In a pregnant woman’s body, the placenta is located in the upper part of the uterus.
 In Placenta Previa’s condition, the placenta is attached close to the cervix or covering over it.
 This is rarest of the rare condition which can be found in women who have scarring of the uterus from previous pregnancies, having fibroids or other complications in the uterus.
 In this case, the baby is delivered by C-section to keep the placenta from detaching early and saving the baby from lack of oxygen during delivery.

 Eclampsia is more dangerous than preeclampsia, where the complication may lead to seizures, coma, or even death.
 Other risks factors include:

 - Woman with high blood pressure, diabetes or any kidney disease before she became pregnant

 - An obese mother whose BMI is above 30

 - Teenage mother

 - Woman older than 40

-Symptoms may include swelling of the hands and face, high BP, blurred vision, belly pain, decreased urine output, dizziness or irritability.
-Treatment in such condition includes close monitoring of both the fetus and the mother, bed rest, medicine to lower BP level, and hospitalization.
+Symptoms may include swelling of the hands and face, high BP, blurred vision, belly pain, decreased urine output, dizziness, or irritability.
+Treatment in such a condition includes close monitoring of both the fetus and the mother, bed rest, medicine to lower BP level, and hospitalization.